Piyush11007/tamiki29.github.io/README.txt

-Prologue by HTML5 UP
+Prologue By HTML5 UP
 html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free For Personal & Commercial Use Under The CCA 3.0 License (html5up.net/license)

-This is Prologue, a simple, single page responsive site template.
-It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.
+This Is A Prologue, The Simple, Single Page Responsive Site Template.
+It's Features To Clean, Minimalistic Design And A Sticky Sidebar With Navigation-Linked Scrolling.

-Demo content images* are courtesy of the ridiculously talented Felicia Simion.
-Check out more of her amazing work over at deviantART:
+Demo Content Images* Are Courtesy Of The Ridiculously Talented Felicia Simion.
+Check Out For The More Of Her Amazing Work Over At DeviantART:

 http://ineedchemicalx.deviantart.com/

 (* = Not included!
 Only meant for use with my own on-site demo, so please do NOT download and/or use any of Felicia's work without her explicit permission!)

-Demo banner images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo Banner Images* Courtesy Of Unsplash, A Radtastic Collection Of CC0 (public domain) Images You Can Use For Pretty Much Whatever.

 (* = Not included)

 AJ
-aj@lkn.io | @ajlkn
+aj@lkn.io || @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).
+PS: Not Sure How To Get That Contact Form Working?
+Give Formspree.io a try (it's awesome).

 Credits: